KPJK: Early history (1964–1979)

-KCSM-TV first signed on the air on October 12, 1964; the station was founded by Dr. Jacob H. Wiens, chair of the electronics department at the College of San Mateo.
+KCSM-TV first signed on at channel 14 on October 12, 1964; the station was founded by Dr. Jacob H. Wiens, chair of the electronics department at the College of San Mateo.
+KCSM was the second TV station in the U.S. to be owned by a community college.
 It was originally a member station of National Educational Television until 1970, when that service was succeeded by the Public Broadcasting Service (PBS).

-During its early years, broadcasting on UHF channel 14, it operated on campus from black and white studios with 13,800 watts of power from a transmitter at the college, comparable to today's low-power stations.
-In 1979, KCSM reached a deal with Spanish International Network station KDTV to begin operating from its full-power color facilities and moved to channel 60 atop San Bruno Mountain's Radio Peak on March 5, 1979; KDTV in turn moved to channel 14.
+Early local programming on KCSM-TV included College of San Mateo basketball games.